spyder-ide/loghub/README.rst

       -ut UNTIL_TAG, --until-tag UNTIL_TAG
                             Github issues and pull requests until tag

+      -ilg ISSUE_LABEL [TEXT TO PRINT AS SUBHEADER], --issue-label-group ISSUE_LABEL [TEXT TO PRINT AS SUBHEADER] Groups the generated issues by the specified label.
+                            This option takes 1 or 2 arguments, where the first one is the label to match and the second one is the label to print on the final output

+      -ilr ISSUE_LABEL_REGEX, --issue-label-regex ISSUE_LABEL_REGEX
+                            Label issue filter using a regular expression filter

+      -plr PR_LABEL_REGEX, --pr-label-regex PR_LABEL_REGEX
+                            Label pull requets filter using a regular expression filter

+      -b BRANCH, --branch BRANCH
+                            Filter merged PRs on base branch

       -f OUTPUT_FORMAT, --format OUTPUT_FORMAT
                             Format for print, either 'changelog' (for Changelog.md file) or 'release' (for the Github Releases page).
                             Default is 'changelog'.
 The 'release' option doesn't generate Markdown hyperlinks.

+      -te, --template TEMPLATE
+                            Use a custom Jinja2 template file

       -u USER, --user USER
                             Github user name

       -p PASSWORD, --password PASSWORD
                             Github user password

+      -t TOKEN, --token TOKEN
+                            Github access token